Perseverance42/cosmos-host-analysis/README.md

 ## Data

-- The `addrsbook` JSON files in the `data/` directory are expected to be in CosmosSDKs addresbook format.
+- The `addrbook` JSON files in the `data/` directory are expected to be in CosmosSDKs addresbook format.
+- The scipt tries to parse all `*.json` files in the data directory, so addrbooks from multiple hosts can be processed at once.
-- The script will output a CSV file named `host-analysis_full.csv` in the same directory.
+- The script will output a CSV file named `host-analysis.csv` in the same directory.

 ## Notes

 - The script uses the `ip-api.com` service for geolocation data.
 Be mindful of the API's usage limits.
 - Ensure that the JSON files are correctly formatted to avoid processing errors.
+- A cutoff date can be specified in `host-analysis.py`, only hosts that had succesful connections after the cutoff will be processed.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.